ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

 > _Lexical Environment_ is a data structure that holds identifier-variable mapping on the memory heap.

 Difficult to understand?
 Too many concepts? let's make it more simple.
 A few seconds before your code it is executed, the compiler will go through every line collecting variables and function declarations and storing those into the memory, so that they can be optimized and utilized even before his own declaration in the source code.
+In other words, lexical environment it's just a fancy way to say "local memory scope".

 Let's see if those concepts can be put into practice.